 - Getting the HTML from a message JSON

 - Getting additional output formats

 - Merging saved rows in existing messages

-The API exposes a set of services that allow for more flexible message editing workflows, helping the host application to provide a better experience with how messages are created, updated, and transformed into different formats:
+It exposes a set of services that will help you provide a better experience with how messages and pages are created, updated, and transformed into different formats.